haoteng10/TestMinecraftPlugin/README.md

-# TestMinecraftPlugin
+# Test Minecraft Plugin

-A Plugin that helps me learn using Java with Spigot API.
+A plugin that helps me learn Java with the use of Spigot API (allowed the interaction of the vanilla Minecraft).

 ## Usage

 | Commands | Description |
 | --------- | ----------- |
-/hello [health] | Says Hello back and reset health to [health] /trolltoggle | Toggle to allow player's movement
+/hello [health] | Says Hello back and reset health to [health] /trolltoggle | Toggle to allow/disallow player's movement